 Here are some steps you can take to protect your teeth from cracking:

 - Don’t chew on hard objects (ice, hard candy, beef jerky, popcorn kernels, pens, etc.)

 - Wear an athletic mouth guard if you play contact sports

 - Don’t use your teeth as a tool (to open bags, remove price tags from clothing, crack nuts, etc. Reach for the scissors or nutcracker instead.)

 - If you ARE someone who does this at night, speak with your dentist about having an occlusal guard/ nightguard made to wear while you sleep – and then WEAR IT!

 It is imperative that cracked teeth get diagnosed as soon as symptoms appear.
-If they aren’t, over time the crack can get bigger and render the tooth unrestorable, in which case, it will need to be extracted.
+If it’s not, over time it can get bigger and could possibly even render the tooth non-restorable, in which case, it would need to be extracted.
 This is what we want to prevent.
 So, next time we see you, we will be checking out those teeth for any cracks!